doda2025-team17/operation/helm/chart/README.md

 - `config.*`: values injected into the ConfigMap (leave empty to auto-wire internal service/ports).
 - `secrets.smtpPassword`: placeholder secret for SMTP credentials.
 - `ingress.*`: hostnames, annotations, and TLS for the Ingress.
+- `monitoring.*`: ServiceMonitor labels, metrics ports/paths, scrape interval, toggle monitoring with `monitoring.enabled`.
+- `kube-prometheus-stack.*`: toggle the bundled Prometheus dependency.

 ## Notes

 ### Images
 - The chart defaults to images `ghcr.io/doda2025-team17/app:latest` and `ghcr.io/doda2025-team17/model-service:latest`.
 Override tags for pinned releases.

+### Prometheus
+- The bundled Prometheus (kube-prometheus-stack) is enabled by default.
+The Prometheus Service name is `prometheus-stack-kube-prom-prometheus` (port-forward accordingly), adjust namespace/service if you install it elsewhere.

 ### Ingress
 - Ingress is enabled by default with host `sms-app.local` and the NGINX rewrite annotation; adjust for your controller.